 Florida History Day!

 Sponsored by the Museum of Florida History, Florida History Day (FHD) is an annual, statewide activity that enhances the teaching and learning of history at elementary and secondary levels.
-Florida joins 49 states, the District of Columbia, American Samoa, Guam, and international schools in East and South Asia as an affiliate of National History Day® (NHD), which was established in 1974.
+Florida joins 49 states, the District of Columbia, Puerto Rico, American Samoa, Guam, and international schools in East and South Asia as an affiliate of National History Day® (NHD), which was established in 1974.
 NHD promotes history in the classroom by offering students the resources and support to do original research about people, ideas, and events of the past.
 The curriculum supports the project-based learning approach.
 The Museum of Florida History has coordinated FHD since the 1988–89 school year.

 Participating counties pay an annual fee of $80, which enables all public, private, charter, and homeschool students to compete.
 Each county has a local coordinator, who oversees the school and district contests in her/his area.
 The statewide coordinator assists local efforts by preparing contest and curriculum materials, maintaining a website, providing training workshops for teachers and students, administering the state competition, and coordinating Florida's involvement in the national program.

-Counties that participated in the 2015–16 Florida History Fair include: Alachua, Bay, Brevard, Broward, Clay, Collier, Columbia, Duval, Escambia, Gadsden, Hernando, Hillsborough, Lake, Lee, Leon, Manatee, Marion, Miami-Dade, Nassau, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, St. Johns, St. Lucie, Santa Rosa, Sarasota, Seminole, Volusia, and Walton.
+Counties that participated in the 2016–17 Florida History Day include: Alachua, Bay, Brevard, Broward, Clay, Collier, Duval, Escambia, Gadsden, Hernando, Hillsborough, Lake, Lee, Leon, Manatee, Marion, Miami-Dade, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, St. Johns, St. Lucie, Santa Rosa, Sarasota, Seminole, Volusia, and Walton.
 Interested students in counties not listed above should contact the Florida History Day state office for information about how to become involved.

 Teachers and parents have long realized that students who participate in History Day acquire valuable, life-long skills.
 Among these are the ability to